Skip to content

 • liaise with CEO on requests for review of decisions to not investigate or deal with a PID.

-• provide advice and information to discloser on WorkCover’s PID procedure
+• provide advice and information to discloser on Workcover’s PID procedure

 • provide personal support and referral to other sources of advice or support as required

-• facilitate updates on progress of investigation
+• facilitate updates on progress of investigation, and

 • proactively contact discloser throughout PID management process.